mikavilpas/yazi.nvim/README.md

     [snacks.picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md):
     you can grep/search in the directory yazi is in.
 Select some files to limit the search to those files only.
-  - Using
-    [snacks.bufdelete](https://github.com/folke/snacks.nvim/blob/main/docs/bufdelete.md)
-    to have yazi close buffers and preserve the window layout.
-This is recommended!
+  - Using a bundled version of [snacks.bufdelete](https://github.com/folke/snacks.nvim/blob/main/docs/bufdelete.md) to have yazi close buffers and preserve the window layout.
+This happens when files that are open are deleted in yazi.
   - For [grug-far.nvim](https://github.com/MagicDuck/grug-far.nvim): you can
     search and replace in the directory yazi is in
   - Copy the relative path from the start file to the currently hovered file.